-The spring semester of Children’s Fine Art Classes (CFAC) begins the week of January 17th, 2017.
-If the weather cooperates and in-services, holidays, and breaks are not scheduled on the day of your CFAC class, the semester should finish by the second week of April.
+The spring semester of Children’s Fine Art Classes (CFAC) begins the week of September 11th, 2017.
+If the weather cooperates and in-services, holidays, and breaks are not scheduled on the day of your CFAC class, the semester should finish by the week before Thanksgiving.

 The below form serves as acceptance of a contract to teach a Children’s Fine Art Class (CFAC) for the Louisville Visual Art and acceptance of the terms and conditions outlined on the Faculty Checklist/Instructors Expectations listed below.
 Please make a copy of this contract letter for your records.